 (b) In the event of any failure of the buyers to comply with any of the above conditions the damages recoverable by the seller or the auctioneers from the defaulter shall include any loss arising on any re-sale of the lot, together with the charges and expenses in respect of both sales, and any money deposited in part payment shall be held by the Company on account of any liability of the defaulter to them or to the seller.

 6 Payment.
-The Company is unable to accept payment from successful bidders other than Credit Card (carries a 3.6% inc Vat charge) Debit Card, personal or Building Society cheque, Bank Transfer (£10 fee for overseas transactions) or in cash.
+The Company will accept payment from successful bidders by Debit Card, Personal or Building Society cheque, Bank Transfer (£12 fee for overseas transactions) or in cash.
 We will not accpet any Credit Cards.